-Residents paying their own way should take great care to find out detailed information on pricing, the basis of pricing and what services are included.
-In addition, they should look into other aspects that are essential to care and the ability to function, e.g. the arrangements for night-time care.
+- look into other aspects that are essential to care and the ability to function, e.g. the arrangements for night-time care

-Terms of agreement should be reviewed in detail and attention paid to what happens when additional services are needed and the ability to pay is compromised.
+- find out what to do when additional services are needed and the ability to pay is compromised.

 If service needs to increase significantly as the elderly individual’s ability to function deteriorates, the resident of a private care home may request the municipal home care of his domicile for a service needs assessment as well as guidance and counselling to receive the necessary services.